thescubageek/expensive_math/README.md

 - Frustrated by the complete lack of network latency in basic arithmetic?
 - Wanting to watch an infinite loop cost more than the GDP of Luxembourg?
 - Needing to turn `2 + 2` into a distributed systems architecture challenge?
+- Excited about the chance to break your Ruby environment on a fundamental level?

 ### ExpensiveMath is here to solve these problems!